MohabAbdElMohsen/DigiTo-Web-Server-Local-Testing/README.md

 ## Step 9: Request a [http://localhost:3000](http://localhost:3000) on brwoser.
 ![New tab and 7 more pages - Work - Microsoft​ Edge 1_23_2025 3_32_57 PM](https://github.com/user-attachments/assets/00ce2897-692e-4ad0-b572-f63d6e09c6cf)

 ## Step 10: Enjoy.

+Notice: You should return Compression Format to default value when you need to deploy your build on a web server with sll certificate "https".